sodadata/docs/soda/integrate-jira.md

 <br />

+## Create a Jira project for DQ tickets
 In Jira, start by creating a new project dedicated to tracking data quality tickets.
 Navigate to the **Project settings** > **Work Items**, and make sure you have a bug type work item with the fields, as shown in the image below: